dpgoetz/swift/doc/source/overview_large_objects.rst

 History
 -------

-Large object support has gone through various iterations before settling on this implementation.
+Dynamic large object support has gone through various iterations before settling on this implementation.

 The primary factor driving the limitation of object size in swift is maintaining balance among the partitions of the ring.
 To maintain an even